-Modern YouTube ads set a high bar when it comes to captivating content.
+But the rewards are worth the attention when you get it right.
 Think about it—have you ever gotten so consumed with the pre-video ad that you forgot what you originally came to watch?

-With so much high-quality content floating around the platform, it can seem like an Olympic hurdle to compete.
-Unless you’ve got money to blow, you likely can’t afford a high-end production agency or a celebrity endorsement from Zac Efron.
+With so much high-quality content floating around the platform, it can seem almost impossible to compete without a large budget or celebrity endorsement.

 1. Experiment With Different Ad Formats